-1. Cut the pipe with a pipe cutter.
-Be sure to remove burrs that may cause a gas leak.

-2. Insert the supplied flare nut into the pipe, and then flare the pipe.
+- 1. Cut the pipe with a pipe cutter. - Be sure to remove burrs that may cause a gas leak. - 2.
+Insert the supplied flare nut into the pipe, and then flare the pipe.
+The flare tools newly manufactured for R410A are recommended.